wazuh/wazuh-documentation/source/_templates/installations/wazuh/common/configure_wazuh_worker_node.rst

       <disabled>no</disabled>
   </cluster>

-As shown in the above example example, the following parameters have to be amended:
+As shown in the example above, the following parameters have to be amended:

 - :ref:`node_type <cluster_node_type>` has to be set as ``worker``,